agupta-git/cdp-hybrid/README.md

 - Once updates are done, re-import NiFi flow as a newer version and deploy it.

 ### Spark
-- Update the PySpark program to use AWS S3 bucket instead of PVC HDFS directory.
+- **Update the PySpark program to use AWS S3 bucket instead of PVC HDFS directory.**
-- Go to Cloudera Data
+- Go to Cloudera Data Engineering (CDE), and create a Spark job using PySpark program.

 ### Hive
+-

 ### HBase